Mephi78/obsidian-help-de/de/Obsidian Sync/Switch to Obsidian Sync.md

 Learn how to transition from your current syncing solution to Obsidian Sync.

 > [!warning] Avoid using multiple solutions to sync the same files
 > We [[Frequently asked questions#Can I use a third-party sync with Obsidian Sync?|do not recommend]] using Obsidian Sync alongside cloud storage services (e.g. iCloud, Dropbox, OneDrive, Google Drive) as this can cause conflicts.
-However, cloud storage services may play a role in your [[Sichere deine Obsidian-Dateien|backup]] strategy.
+However, cloud storage services may play a role in your [[Sichere deinen Vault|backup]] strategy.

 ## Move your vault out of your third-party syncing service or cloud storage